OpenCode666/muCeiver-Fi/README.md

-# $\mu$Ceiver-Fi: Exploiting Spectrum Resources of Multi-link Receiver for Fine-Granularity Wi-Fi Sensing
+# μCeiver-Fi: Exploiting Spectrum Resources of Multi-link Receiver for Fine-Granularity Wi-Fi Sensing

-Welcome to $\mu$Ceiver-Fi.
+Welcome to μCeiver-Fi.
 This repository contains the resource code to implement $\mu$Ceiver-Fi system.

 ## Contents